-TAMPA, Fla. — The Tampa Bay Lightning and Florida Cancer Specialists partnered Thursday morning to give families affected by cancer a special experience at Benchmark International Arena.
+TAMPA, Fla. — The Tampa Bay Lightning and Florida Cancer Specialists & Research Institute partnered on Thursday morning to give families affected by cancer a special experience at Benchmark International Arena.

 Among the guests was Marceli Miller, who has been fighting breast cancer for more than five years after being diagnosed in May 2020.